A preliminary documentation of Siluyana: comparing Mbowe and Mwenyi

 – Linguistic data on the phonology of the language and the noun class system

 – Recordings of Mwenyi consultants giving their consent and background details on origins that provide important ethnographic information.

 – Ethnographic data on the use of Mbowe and Mwenyi as opposed to Lozi as lingua franca

-This was a one year preliminary investigation with data collected over 4 field trips, two each for each language in 2012.
-Mwenyi data were collected in Kalabo by Nancy Kula (PI) and Muyambango Kaywa (RA) and Mbowe data in Lukulu by Mildred Wakumelo-Nkolola (Co-I) in the first filed trip and by Namabanda Mundia (Co-I) in the second field trip.
+This was a one-year preliminary investigation with data collected over 4 field trips, two each for each language in 2012.
+Mwenyi data were collected in Kalabo by Nancy Kula (PI) and Muyambango Kaywa (RA) and Mbowe data in Lukulu by Mildred Wakumelo-Nkolola (Co-I) in the first field trip and by Namabanda Mundia (Co-I) in the second field trip.
 Field trips lasted between 2-6 weeks between April – September 2012.
 Some ethnographic data on the broader use of Mwenyi and Mbowe in Western Province and the role of Lozi as lingua franca was also collected in Mongu the provincial capital by Nancy Kula.

 Acknowledgement and citation

 To refer to any data from the collection, please cite as follows: